 As a CABI stylist, you have no control over your business.

 You must obey CABI rules and policies to remain in business.

-What happens if CABI goes out of business?
+What happens if CABI goes out of business or revokes your membership?

 You lose everything and nothing you can do about it.
 You have zero control over the mlm business.